d-guo/danielguo.dev_old/_posts/2019-12-24-propositional_logic.md

 ---
 layout: post
-title: A Formal Understanding of Propositional Logic
+title: The Formal Approach to Propositional Logic
 excerpt: A formal recursive construction of languages in propositional logic.
 modified: 2019-12-01
 categories: [logistics]